Vienna: At least two dead, several injured in ‘terror attack’ in city centre

 Vienna police sealed off part of the Austrian capital’s city centre on Monday night after an “apparent terror attack” outside its main synagogue.

 Police said dozens of shots were fired at about 8pm on the street outside the building, scattering passersby in all directions.
-Local media reported at least two dead and 15 injured, including a police officer.
+Shootings also took place at five other locations, with two dead and 15 injured, including a police officer.

 A suspected gunman was shot to death, said an interior ministry spokesman, adding that others believed to have been involved were on the run.